leea/Lagrange/menu/treatments.md

 comments: true
 ---

-In this journey of getting treatment for cancer, I have learned so much from the experiences of others who graciously shared their experiences with me.
-On this page is the record of all of my medical treatments.
+I have gained so much from learning the experiences of other patients, and case reports published in medical journals.
+Paying forward, this is a record of all of my medical treatments.
 I hope that someone reading this facing similar illness will find this useful.

-This represents only my experience.
+*This represents only my experience.
 Cancer is a disease unique to each individual.
-Your own mileage may vary.
+Your own mileage may vary.*

 **November 2014**